LiuJiedong-Coder/GradLIME/README.md

 # GradLIME
-GradLIME: A CNN Local Interpretation Model Based on Feature Gradient Activation1
+GradLIME: A CNN Local Interpretation Model Based on Feature Gradient Activation

 This project provides complete experimental code, environment dependency configuration, and running process for academic replication and secondary research.